-This area cannot be accessed from the higher level network, but may be used for transfers between individual nodes on the subnetwork, or as a general "scratch pad" for data.
+This area is not exchanged on the higher level network, and can be used for transfers between individual nodes on the subnetwork, or as a general "scratch pad" for data.
 The actual size of this area depends on the amount of data that is exchanged on the subnetwork.
-The gateway can handle up to 1024 bytes of general data.
+The gateway can handle up to 1024 bytes of General Data.